 Are you looking for an educational stocks list?
-The education sector is one of the most reliable means of investment; while the entire world has to settle and adjust to the effects of COVID-19, the education sector has been able to fare well financially.
-We say this because while the education system ended up shifting online, it could significantly cut down operating costs.
-As a result, many educational institutions could cut down on their regular energy consumption, amongst other things significantly.
+The education sector is one of the most reliable means of investment.
+At the same time, the entire world has to settle and adjust to the effects of COVID-19, and the education sector has been able to fare well financially.
+We say this because while the education system shifted online, it could significantly cut operating costs.
+As a result, many educational institutions could significantly reduce their regular energy consumption, amongst other things.
 In addition, some education companies like Chegg experienced a boom in their sales as many students turned to these platforms looking for online support.

 This pandemic has caused the education sector to rethink its teaching strategies.
-As a result, they’ve been able to achieve breakthroughs in online teaching, self-taught learning, etc. The way school is done now is very different from how most of us went to school.
+As a result, they’ve achieved breakthroughs in online teaching, self-taught learning, etc. The way school is done now is very different from how most of us went to school.

-And it may never go back to “normal”.
+And it may never go back to “normal.”
 Which could be a good or bad thing.
 We won’t know for sure for probably a while.
 Online school has been hard on kids, parents, and teachers alike.
-However, there are some who thrived online.
+However, some thrived online.

-And companies that help kids with learning online have thrived as well.
+Companies that help kids learn online have thrived as well.
 Their services are now necessary.
 As a result, they’ve become stocks to watch as well.

-Below we’ve got our educational stocks list with companies that have proven to be profitable in the post-pandemic world.
+Below is our educational stocks list with companies that have proven profitable in the post-pandemic world.

-Chegg has become a top search for students that are looking for educational support materials online.
+Chegg has become a top search for students who are looking for educational support materials online.
 The company has a paid subscription model that provides students with numerous services like:

 - Help with homework